This is where all 50 states stand on reopening

 Texas

-The governor said during Monday's press briefing that only businesses "that will have minimal or zero impact" on the spread of the coronavirus will be the first to open up.
+The governor said during Monday's media briefing that only businesses "that will have minimal or zero impact" on the spread of the coronavirus will be the first to open up.

 "This is not going to be a rush the gates everybody is able to suddenly reopen all at once," Abbott said.
 "We have to understand that we must reopen in a way in which we are able to stimulate the economy while at the very same time ensuring that we contain the spread of COVID-19."

-Note: Correction: This story has been updated to correct details about what businesses in Nebraska will be closed and the duration of those closings.